Bonds

 Transportation / Toll Road

-On November 7, 2006, the voters of Orange County chose to extend the Measure M1 half cent sales tax for another 30 years from 2011 through 2041.
-Measure M2 (M2), administered by the Orange County Transportation Authority (OCTA), will generate billions of dollars to improve transportation in Orange County.
-M2 is designed to reduce traffic congestion and enhance overall mobility.
+On November 7, 2006, Orange County voters gave Orange County Transportation Authority (OCTA) a vote of confidence and approved a 30-year extension of an existing one half-cent sales tax (Measure M1) that was set to expire in 2011.
+The renewed measure, Measure M2 (M2), allows OCTA to continue making transportation improvement that benefit the public and the local economy in Orange County.
+In 2017, OCTA externally rebranded Measure M as OC Go to raise awareness about Orange County’s vital local sales tax for transportation improvements.
+OC Go is designed to reduce traffic congestion and enhance overall mobility.
 Improvements in the plan include improving key freeways, upgrading major interchanges, and adding capacity and maintaining streets and roads.
-M2 allocates 43 percent of funds to freeway projects, 32 percent to streets and roads, and 25 percent to transit projects.
+OC Go allocates 43 percent of funds to freeway projects, 32 percent to streets and roads, and 25 percent to transit projects.

-On December 13, 2021, the 2021 Next 10 Plan was approved by the Board, reflecting updates to the Measure M2 sales tax revenue forecast, external funding assumptions, and project cost estimates.
-This comprehensive plan sets priorities and funding commitments over a ten-year period (2021-2030) to ensure the realization of Measure M2 commitments, maintain fiscal sustainability, and strive to deliver transportation benefits early.
+On November 12, 2024, the 2024 Next 10 Plan was approved by the Board, incorporating updates to the OC Go sales tax revenue forecast, external funding assumptions, and project cost estimates.
+This comprehensive plan establishes priorities and funding commitments over a 10-year period (2025-2034) to maintain fiscal sustainability and advance the delivery of transportation improvements.

-On November 7, 2006, the voters of Orange County chose to extend the Measure M1 half cent sales tax for another 30 years from 2011 through 2041.
-Measure M2 (M2), administered by the Orange County Transportation Authority (OCTA), will generate billions of dollars to improve transportation in Orange County.
-M2 is designed to reduce traffic congestion and enhance overall mobility.
+On November 7, 2006, Orange County voters gave Orange County Transportation Authority (OCTA) a vote of confidence and approved a 30-year extension of an existing one half-cent sales tax (Measure M1) that was set to expire in 2011.
+The renewed measure, Measure M2 (M2), allows OCTA to continue making transportation improvement that benefit the public and the local economy in Orange County.
+In 2017, OCTA externally rebranded Measure M as OC Go to raise awareness about Orange County’s vital local sales tax for transportation improvements.
+OC Go is designed to reduce traffic congestion and enhance overall mobility.
 Improvements in the plan include improving key freeways, upgrading major interchanges, and adding capacity and maintaining streets and roads.
-M2 allocates 43 percent of funds to freeway projects, 32 percent to streets and roads, and 25 percent to transit projects.
+OC Go allocates 43 percent of funds to freeway projects, 32 percent to streets and roads, and 25 percent to transit projects.

-On December 13, 2021, the 2021 Next 10 Plan was approved by the Board, reflecting updates to the Measure M2 sales tax revenue forecast, external funding assumptions, and project cost estimates.
-This comprehensive plan sets priorities and funding commitments over a ten-year period (2021-2030) to ensure the realization of Measure M2 commitments, maintain fiscal sustainability, and strive to deliver transportation benefits early.
+On November 12, 2024, the 2024 Next 10 Plan was approved by the Board, incorporating updates to the OC Go sales tax revenue forecast, external funding assumptions, and project cost estimates.
+This comprehensive plan establishes priorities and funding commitments over a 10-year period (2025-2034) to maintain fiscal sustainability and advance the delivery of transportation improvements.

 Preview image for OCTA Measure M2 Sales Tax Revenue Bonds.